 It may be appropriate for a claimant to place all or a portion of his or her settlement proceeds in a trust.
 There are many different types of trusts to consider, each with its own set of requirements.

 Sage Settlement Consulting offers assistance with every step of establishing and managing a trust, from providing access to a national network of trust attorneys who can draft trust documents to connect claimants with reputable nationally chartered corporate trustees.
+To learn more about our Trust Services, contact us today.

 Special Needs Trusts